 How this may be impacting you:

-1. You may notice an increased number of times where your devices go into storing mode or stop reporting.
+1. You may notice an increased number of times where your fleet tracking devices go into storing mode or stop reporting.

 2. You may not see your vehicles’ locations in areas where they would previously report their locations.

-1. “Ride it out” and REFRESH your units after your operating areas are taken off-line.
+1. “Ride it out” and replace your equipment after your operating areas are taken off-line.
 Again, we do not expect to receive notice of which markets will taken off-line and when.

-2. REFRESH now and take advantage of the latest technology and avoid any last minute rush to switch over your units.
+2. Replace your equipment now and take advantage of the latest technology and avoid any last minute rush to switch over your units.
 A last minute decision could results in delays and downtime.

 Map of the 2G Shutdown Schedule